ibm-cloud-docs/dns-svcs/custom-resolver-use-cases.md

 For more information about interconnecting VPCs using a transit gateway, see [Managing transit gateways](/docs/transit-gateway?topic=transit-gateway-adding-connections).

 To form the spoke-and-hub topology for custom resolvers across different VPCs, choose one custom resolver as the hub and manage its forwarding rules in the hub custom resolver.
 You must also edit the default forwarding rule in each spoke custom resolver to forward DNS queries to the hub custom resolver.

+### Adding a secondary zone to a custom resolver
+{: #add-sz-cr}

+The following sections show some use cases for adding a secondary zone to your custom resolvers.

+#### Duplicate zone records from on-premises DNS servers to custom resolver locations
+{: #dupe-zone-records}

+This duplication provides increased availability for zone records.
+If the on-premises servers become unavailable for any reason, you can make DNS queries to custom resolver locations which then return the same responses as the on-premises servers.

+After the zone has been configured, records are automatically updated in the custom resolver locations so that any changes made to on-premises records are reflected in the custom resolver locations.

+#### DNS queries for secondary zone records can be made within the VPC to custom resolver locations directly
+{: #dns-queries-in-vpc}

+To increase DNS query response times, you can choose a DNS server that is closer to the source.
+For instance, if the query is being made in the on-premises network, it can be directed at the on-premises DNS servers.
+Alternatively, if the query is being made in your VPC network, it can be directed at a configured custom resolver location.